 SsangYong Korando Ultimate: long-term test review

-First report: puncture aside, the SsangYong Korando SUV has made a solid start on our fleet
+Puncture aside, the SsangYong Korando SUV has made a solid start on our fleet (by Ben Hodges)

 This is the newest member of the Auto Express test fleet: a SsangYong Korando.
 We took delivery of the car just before the country went into lockdown – and my time in it has gone from what was supposed to be a couple of days into months.